-This year, for the first time, I got to celebrate Christmas with my French in-laws.
+Last year, for the first time, I got to celebrate Christmas with my French in-laws.
 Noël in France is all about family, food, and drink.
 Overall, there are many similarities in how Christmas is celebrated in France versus in the United States, but there are some subtle differences.
-Here are a few things that I noticed and learned about how this holiday is celebrated in France.
+Here are a few things that I noticed and learned about Christmas holiday traditions in France.

 Keep in mind that these are my personal observations as an American, and the way in which a French family celebrates the holiday is dependent on that family’s traditions, especially if they have kids!